 Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources 2 The project is not located in proximity to unique natural features or water resources; therefore, construction activities will not affect quality or access to these resources.
-Vegetation, Wildlife 2 The project area has been previously disturbed cultivation and harvesting of coffee plants; therefore, the project is not anticipated to result in any new impacts to trees, vegetation, wildlife or native plant communities.
-No tree clearing or pruning is anticipated prior to construction.
-Climate Change 2 The proposed ReGrow program project aims to increase resiliency in the agricultural industry to prepare for future climate related disasters, including drought.
+Vegetation, Wildlife 2 There are vanilla plants planted throughout the project parcel and a residence within the western portion of the project parcel.
+The project site consists of a vacant area with a vegetative cover in the eastern portion of the parcel.
+The project will require vegetation clearing, pruning, and tree removal.
+The Applicant is coordinating with Department of Natural and Environmental Resources (DNER) to obtain permits for tree removal.
+Climate Change The proposed ReGrow program project aims to increase resiliency in the agricultural industry to prepare for future climate related disasters, including drought.
 The Climate Mapping for Resilience and Adaptation Assessment tool (https://resilience.climate.gov/#assessment-tool) provides historical and future climate data for five common climate-related hazards (extreme heat, drought, wildfires, flooding, and coastal inundation).
-The data model for the census tract that includes application location does not indicate a significant increase in hazard risks from climate change for drought, wildfire, or flooding, when comparing historical data (1976-2005) to future projections.
+The data model for Census Tract 72081957700, which includes the project application location, does not indicate a significant increase in hazard risks from climate change for drought, wildfire, or flooding, when comparing historical data (1976-2005) to future projections.
 The model projects a greater number of days where temperatures will exceed 90 degrees Fahrenheit after 2015, which is a systemic trend in the model across the Island.
 The specific activities proposed for this economic development project are limited in scale and land impacts.
-The proposed purchase of a galvanized roof to construct a storage structure for fertilizer and equipment, new supplies, machinery, a new cistern, and barbed wire to create a fence are for individual farm use and will not result in a significant increase in electricity or water draw.
+The proposed greenhouse and warehouse construction activities are for individual farm use and will not result in a significant increase in electricity or water draw.
+The greenhouse/irrigation system used will allow

+- the applicant to control the water to the crops and will reduce the amount needed compared to open air farming which often results in higher evapotranspiration.
 The equipment that will be used during construction and operation will also be limited to occasional use at this specific land parcel, and therefore will not generate a significant amount of greenhouse gas.
-Additionally, project activities will not result in tree clearing that would contribute to a loss in carbon capture.